Dark Sky Field Talks

 Saturday

-Mars-like Places on Earth: A Journey into the Ubehebe Crater
+Mars-like Places on Earth: A Journey around the Ubehebe Crater

 Places in Death Valley appear similar to places on the Red Planet.
 Come learn how research in Death Valley can help guide us in our understanding of Earth's neighbor.